awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-email.md

 When you configure your user pool with this option, Amazon Cognito creates a *service\-linked role*, which is a type of IAM role, in your AWS account\.
 This role contains the permissions that allow Amazon Cognito to access Amazon SES and send email with your address\.

 Before Amazon Cognito can create this role, the IAM permissions that you use to set up your user pool must include the `iam:CreateServiceLinkedRole` action\.
-For more information about updating permissions in IAM, see [Changing permissions for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.
+For more information about permissions in IAM, see [Access management for AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.

 For more information about the service\-linked role that Amazon Cognito creates, see [Using service\-linked roles for Amazon Cognito](using-service-linked-roles.md)\.